tudny/WKD-Android/README.md

 # WKD application

+## Project is archived.
+Due to changes in WKD's API and ongoing works, I will not update the application, as now it may require self maintained API.
+The schedule tends to change every week, so it would require a lot of work or collaboration with WKD IT.
+Maybe when time comes...
+For now, I encourage using http://www.wkd.com.pl/.
+It was a great experience to learn Android developing this application.

 ## About
 **WKD application** is a compact tool for passengers of [Warszawska Kolej Dojazdowa](http://www.wkd.com.pl/) (eng.
 [Warsaw Commuter Railway](http://www.wkd.com.pl/en/) )